 - Some people also suffer from urinary symptoms or sexual problems.

-Causes of Irritable Bowel Syndrome – IBS
+What Causes Irritable Bowel Syndrome?

 Many people suffer from IBS or their IBS symptoms get worsened by eating or drinking specific foods or beverages.
 For example, dairy products, wheat products, citrus fruits, beans, cabbage, and carbonated drinks worsen the symptoms of IBS.

 Many people go through severe symptoms right after the meals or after the consumption of meals rich in complex carbohydrates, caffeine, spices, lactose, fatty foods, or alcoholic drinks.

 In comparison to men, women are more susceptible to have IBS.
 In fact, women are twice as likely to have IBS symptoms during hormonal changes such as during Pregnancy, at Menarche, or in Perimenopause.
 Many women experience the signs and symptoms of IBS getting worse during or around their menstrual cycle.

 Most of the time, people having IBS experience the signs and symptoms more when they are highly stressed.
 A lot of times psychosocial factors such as physical or mental abuse, bad experiences such as accidents, or loss of loved ones can lead one to stressful conditions and hence trigger IBS symptoms.